 - Click OK and exit.

-Last but not least, you may want to disable those shortcut combination which can accidentally change your keyboard settings.
+Last but not least, you may want to disable those shortcut combinations which can accidentally change your keyboard settings.

 Having multiple keyboards on your Windows 10 PC is tricky.
 But then many need to use them on a regular basis, and this change of keyboard is very annoying.
 Hope these solutions worked for you!